Agile Therapeutics – Consenus Indicates Potential 249.8% Upside

-Agile Therapeutics found using ticker (AGRX) have now 5 analysts in total covering the stock.
-The consensus rating is ‘Strong_Buy’.
-The target price ranges between 9 and 6 with a mean TP of 7.8.
-Now with the previous closing price of 2.23 this would imply there is a potential upside of 249.8%.
-The 50 day MA is 2.02 and the 200 moving average now moves to 2.29.
-The company has a market cap of $190m.
-You can visit the company’s website by visiting: http://www.agiletherapeutics.com
+Agile Therapeutics with ticker code (AGRX) now have 5 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
+The range between the high target price and low target price is between 9 and 6 with the average target price sitting at 7.8.
+Given that the stocks previous close was at 2.23 this indicates there is a potential upside of 249.8%.
+The day 50 moving average is 1.98 while the 200 day moving average is 2.32.
+The market capitalisation for the company is $200m.
+Company Website: http://www.agiletherapeutics.com

 Agile Therapeutics, a women’s healthcare company, focuses on the research, development, and commercialization of prescription contraceptive products for women.
 Its lead product candidate is Twirla, also known as AG200-15, a once-weekly prescription contraceptive patch.
 The company is also developing a pipeline of Twirla line extensions and other transdermal contraceptive products, including AG200-ER, a regimen that allows a woman to extend the length of her cycle; AG200-SP, which is a regimen designed to provide shorter and lighter periods; AG200-ER (SmP), a regimen to allow a woman to extend the length of her cycle, as well as experience shorter and lighter periods; and AG890, a progestin-only contraceptive patch intended for use by women who are unable or unwilling to take estrogen.
 Agile Therapeutics was founded in 1997 and is headquartered in Princeton, New Jersey.